bekk/bekk-christmas/post/react/module-federation-micro-frontends-with-webpack-5.md

 In the `webpack.config.js` in `app2` we need to expose the container that we want to use in `app1`.

-First we need to add the `ModuleFederationPluging` to the list of plugins.
+First, we need to add the `ModuleFederationPluging` to the list of plugins.
 In the config we need to give the app a filename, this will let the module federation know to emit a special remote entry for app2.
-Then we must expose the component we want to use, in our case we will expose the `CalendarWindow`-component.
-Finally we will add `react` and `react-dom` to the list of shared dependencies.
+Then we must expose the component we want to use, in our case, we will expose the `CalendarWindow`-component.
+Finally, we will add `react` and `react-dom` to the list of shared dependencies.
 That way, `app1` will use its own  `react` and `react-dom` dependencies if available.
 If a shared dependency is not avaialble in the host app, module federation will provide a fallback dependency from `app2` anyway.

-You also need to make sure that your public path is set to the url it comes from.
-Otherwise `app1`  will try to fetch the code from its own path and it will not find the remote entry.
-There is an update coming so that you can set up this dynamically in the host app. //TODO: check if change is published
+You also need to make sure that your public path is set to the URL it comes from.
+Otherwise, `app1`  will try to fetch the code from its own path and it will not find the remote entry.
+There is an update coming so that you can set up this dynamically in the host app.

 ```javascript
 // app2/webpack.config.js